shixm-cloud/ENVR5350/Lab1.md

 co2m = reshape(co2m, 288, 180, 1, 1200);   % to make it compatible with code below

 %% Q1 of Task 1
-% Now let's work on the first question of Problem 1.
+% Now, let's work on the first question of Problem 1.
 We need to get four
 % lines, each of which should show the distribution of CO2 concentration in
 % one season as a function of latitude.